perturbing/vasil-tests/extra-example.md

 # On reference scripts and inline datums.
 * * *
 This tutorial shows how to utilize both [CIP 33](https://cips.cardano.org/cips/cip33/) and [CIP 32](https://cips.cardano.org/cips/cip32/) at the same time.
+To showcast these new CIP's in combination we will first create a transaction output that contains the script which we can later reference.
+Then we will create a transaaction output at the script address with an inline datum which we want to claim.
+Lastly we will show how we can claim the latter output without attaching a script to the transaction but by referencing the former output without consuming it.
+At the end there is some discussion.

 We will use a basic plutusV2 script given by the validator
 ```
 newtype MyCustomDatum = MyCustomDatum Integer
 PlutusTx.unstableMakeIsData ''MyCustomDatum